adammarcwilliams/Noh_Mask_VFX/README.md

 This is something I plan to explore further with a VR port to my Oculus GO using OpenGL ES 3.1 to see if it is only an issue with Metal in the current preview package.

-Once I had decided this current version was not going to be built for mobile, I increased the number of sampled points per mask for higher fidelity and added post-processing effects, so the project will require a fairly fast machine with decent graphics card to run properly.
+Once I had decided this current version was not going to be built for mobile, I increased the number of sampled points per mask for higher fidelity and added post-processing effects, so the project will require a fairly fast machine with a decent graphics card to run properly.

-My test machine was a Window 10 PC with i7 CPU and NVIDIA GTX 1060 graphics
+My test machine was a Window 10 PC with i7 CPU and NVIDIA GTX 1060 graphics.

 ## Technical Overview